 Kushano-Sasanians is the general term used to denote the members of a cadet branch of the Sasanian imperial house who ruled over the region of Bactria, the northern parts of the Kushan Empire, starting sometimes around the middle of the third century CE.
 On their coins, the Kushano-Sasanians call themselves Kushanshahs (Bact. košano šao, MP kwš’n MLK’) which suggests that they thought of their territory to be part of a geo-political unit related to the Kushans.
 In his famous inscription on Ka’aba i Zardosht (ŠKZ), Shapur I claims that he controlled the “Realm of the Kushans” (MP Kušān-šahr) up to Purushapura (modern Peshawar), again suggesting the conceptualization of the territory as a geo-political unit defined by the Kushan Empire.

-Textual references to the Kushano-Sasanians starts with the mention of Hormizd I, an apparent successor of Peroz I. Roman sources mention the rebellion of a certain Ormisdas (Hormizd) against his brother Wahram II (276-293 CE), mostly in the context of Emperor Carus’ war with the latter.
-It seems that Hormizd, a son of Wahram I, had claimed the independent rule of the Kushan territory for himself, probably even having designs on the position of the king of kings, if it is to be judged from the occasional use of the Bactrian title of Košano šauano šao (MP. kwš’n MLK’n MLK’, “the Kushan King of Kings”) on his coins.
+Textual references to the Kushano-Sasanians might include the mention of Hormizd, an apparent successor of Peroz I. Roman sources mention the rebellion of a certain Ormisdas (Hormizd) against his brother, the Sasanian Shahahanshah, Wahram II (276-293 CE), in the context of Emperor Carus’ war with the latter.
+It seems that Hormizd, a son of Wahram I, had claimed the independent rule of the eastern territories for himself, probably even having designs on the position of the king of kings, if it is to be judged from the occasional use of the Bactrian title of Košano šauano šao (MP. kwš’n MLK’n MLK’, “the Kushan King of Kings”) on his coins.
 These coins include bronze issues, as well as a few silver issues.
-However, the most interesting coins of Hormizd I, at least as far as numismatics is concerned, are his golden scyphate (cup-shaped) issues, following the established Kushan imperial iconography.
+If this is the same as Hormizd 1, the Kushanshah, the interesting features of his gold coins are, at least as far as numismatics is concerned, are his golden cup-shaped issues, which follow the established Kushan imperial iconography.

 Alram, Michael.
 Nomina Propria Iranica in Nummis, Materialgrundlagen zu den iranischen personennamen auf Antiken Münze.
 Vienna: Verlag der Österreichischen Akademie, 1986.